-- 12.1.1 Pursuant to section 141 of The Alcohol and Gaming Regulation Act, 1997, local authorities are eligible to issue Licences to the following terms: - The Licensee shall use the proceeds of the lottery scheme being conducted for charitable or religious purposes; - The Licensee shall ensure that the total amount of all prizes offered in the conduct of the lottery scheme does not exceed \$1,000.00; - 12.1.2 Where a Licensee who is issued a Licence by a local authority breaches a term of that Licence, the Licence is void. - 12.1.3 Local authorities may charge the fees prescribed in The Gaming Regulations, 2002 for the issuance of Licences. - 12.1.4 Every local authority must file with SLGA, on or before April 1 of each year, a report respecting its Licensing activities for the previous year: - In the form required by SLGA; and - Containing any information that SLGA may require, including; - the name of the Licensee; - the amount of value of the prizes awarded for each Licensed lottery; - the revenue generated, expenses incurred and profit realized for each lottery; - the purpose for which the proceeds from each lottery were or are to be used. - 12.1.5 Organizations licensed through their local authority are not eligible to receive the charitable gaming grants.
+- 12.1.1.
+Pursuant to section 141 of The Alcohol and Gaming Regulation Act, 1997, local authorities are eligible to issue Licences to the following terms: - The licensee shall use the proceeds of the lottery scheme being conducted for charitable or religious purposes; - The licensee shall ensure that the total amount of all prizes offered in the conduct of the lottery scheme does not exceed \$2,500.00; - 12.1.2.
+Where a licensee who is issued a licence by a local authority breaches a term of that licence, the licence is void. - 12.1.3.
+Local authorities may charge the fees prescribed in The Gaming Regulations, 2002 for the issuance of licences. - 12.1.4.
+Every local authority that issues licences shall file with SLGA, on or before April 1 of each year, a report respecting its licensing activities for the previous year: - In the form required by SLGA; and - Containing any information that SLGA may require, including; - o the name of the licensee: - o the amount of value of the prizes awarded for each licensed lottery; - o the revenue generated, expenses incurred and profit realized for each lottery; - o the purpose for which the proceeds from each lottery were or are to be used. - 12.1.5.
+Organizations licensed through their local authority are not eligible to receive the charitable gaming grants.
 In order to be eligible for the grant, these organizations must obtain licensing through SLGA.